Taxes are purposefully hidden from most people

 Even then most people are primarily concerned with how much money will be returned to them: how much they overpaid last year.
 The overpaid part is returned – which most people think of as “getting money from the government”.

 When the tax is actually paid to the government from their monthly paycheck, they don’t see it – it is automatically deducted before they see anything in their bank account.
 They don’t personally perform the act of paying the tax – it is taken from them before they even see that money.
-This is the way with almost all taxpaying is done – hidden from sight, hidden from mind.
+This is the way with almost all taxpaying is done – out of sight, out of mind… but paid in full.

 The total amount of tax is much greater (3/4) than just the income tax